ShrimiSharma/cafe-mocha/README.md

   <li> Product Dimensions </li>
  </ol>
   <p>Users can also view all the products that have already been added to the database.</p>
   <p>The application was created using Codeanywhere cross platform cloud IDE.
-The application uses Ruby 2.5.1 on Centos 7.2. </p>
+The application uses Ruby 2.5.1 on Centos7.2 and  MySql database as part of the package provided by the IDE.</p>